viccherubini/get-shit-done/README.md

 ### $hostsFile
 Update this variable to point to the location of your hosts file.
 Make sure it is an absolute path.

-# Updates
-It's amazing how fast this repository has grown, I had never expected a single link on Hacker News would have caused that!
-I love it.

-I'd really love if anyone wanted to follow some of my other repositories, including [jolt](https://github.com/leftnode/jolt) or [dbmigrator](https://github.com/leftnode/dbmigrator).
-I think both are promising projects and I know I could use some help on them.

-Thanks!

--Vic Cherubini